ccodrin/CIS499/Hardware Code /Arduino Code/README.md

-The code above was ran on a Raspberry Nano.
+The code above was compiled on a Raspberry Nano.

 It does the following: